 - When you submit your recommenders' contact information on the online application, they will receive an email with instructions for uploading their letter.
 You will receive an email confirmation when your recommender has uploaded the letter.

 - The Graduate School strongly encourages all recommenders to submit letters online to expedite the completion of your application.
 However, if your recommender is unable to submit the letter online, your recommender may mail the letter directly to the Graduate School.
 However, you must still register your recommender on the online application.
 Have your recommender send the letter in a signed, sealed envelope to the Graduate School.
 View addresses.

 The GRE and GMAT help demonstrate your aptitude for graduate studies.
 Although the Graduate School does not establish minimum test scores, admission is competitive, so strive for scores that demonstrate your potential.

 Check your program's admission requirements carefully to see what test scores are required.
 Be sure you take tests early enough to provide scores by your program's application deadline.
-Please note that it can take as long as 2 full weeks for the testing agency to process your order and deliver your scores to Binghamton University.
+Note that it can take as long as two full weeks for the testing agency to process your order and deliver your scores to Binghamton University.

 Most programs require GRE scores.
 Some programs also require GRE Subject Test scores.
 View your program's admission requirements for details.